Why Your First 10 Podcast Episodes Matter More Than You Think

 1. They Help You Find Your True Voice

-Those early recordings help you get comfortable showing up as yourself—not as the “perfect host” you think you need to be.
+Those early recordings are where you get comfortable showing up as yourself — not as the perfect host you think you need to be.

 2. They Clarify What Your Audience Actually Wants